 This post may contain affiliate links.
 Read our disclosure here.

-I have been getting a lot of questions lately about how to save on school textbooks and homeschooling curriculum.
+I have been getting a lot of questions lately about saving on textbooks and homeschooling curriculum, especially with more parents interested in homeschooling this fall.
 There are so many options and it can seem so expensive that shopping may be overwhelming at first, but here are some tips about how to navigate your options.

 Homeschool Groups/Curriculum Sales

 At local support groups, people will often bring what they have used to give away or sell.
 This saves money, as you can buy directly from the source.
 This is a great way to be able to look through the curriculum before buying it and talk to other parents about their experiences with it.

 I’m even part of a local Facebook group that is just for swapping and sharing books.
 It never hurts to start asking friends if they want to share and put something together.